ErikBjare/ErikBjare.github.io/_wiki/importance-of-open-recommendation-systems.md

 ---
-title:  "The Importance of Open Recommendation Systems"
+title:  "The Importance of Open Recommender Systems"
 author: "Erik Bjäreholt"
 description: "Algorithms are in control our attention, so what can we do about it?"
 permalink: /wiki/importance-of-open-recommendation-systems/
+redirect_from:
+  - /wiki/importance-of-open-recommender-systems/
-tags: psychology behavior recommendation-systems
+tags: psychology behavior recommender-systems
 state: draft
 ---